Man kills infant son and wife, drags her body for several metres on street | Law-Order

 - India

-A man hacked his wife to death and dragged her body for several metres on the street here, police said on Wednesday, adding that their infant son, who was injured in the attack, died at a hospital later.
-The accused, Sunil Valmiki (40) alias Pintu, went absconding after the incident that took place on Tuesday night in Bhatapura area of Rampura, they said.
+A man hacked his wife to death and then dragged her body on the street here, police said on Wednesday, adding that their infant son, who was injured in the attack, died at a hospital later.

+In the incident that took place on Tuesday night in the Bhatapara area, the accused was identified as Sunil Valmiki (40) alias Pintu, they said.
+Earlier Deputy Superintendent of Police (DSP) and Circle Officer (CO) Ram Kalyan told PTI that Valmiki surrendered at Rampura police station and confessed to the crime, leaving his wife's body on the street.

+Later, in a contradictory statement, Station House Officer (SHO) Hansraj Meena said he moved towards the station to confess but ran away.

+''The accused did not surrender but absconded from the spot after (committing) the crime…efforts are underway to nab him,'' Meena said.

-On Tuesday afternoon, he picked his wife, Seema (35), and their nine-month-old son, Avinash, from her brother’s house.
+According to police, on Tuesday afternoon, the accused picked his wife Seema (35) and their nine-month-old son from her brother's house.
 Their elder son, aged nine years, stayed back with his uncle and grandmother.

-After an argument in the evening, the accused attacked Seema with an axe, Deputy Superintendent of Police and Circle Officer Ram Kalyan said, adding the woman died on the spot.
+The couple had an argument in the evening, the DSP said, adding the man attacked his wife with an axe.

-The accused then dragged her body for 70 to 80 metres on the street, triggering panic among the people, the DSP said.
+The accused then dragged her body for 70 to 80 metres on the street, triggering panic among the people, the officer said.

-Leaving the body on the street, he moved towards Rampura police station apparently to confess to the crime but ran away, Station House Officer Hansraj Meena said.

-Avinash was injured in the incident and died during treatment at a hospital on Wednesday morning, police said.
+The infant son died during treatment at a hospital on Wednesday morning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)